Yusuf Sibai

-Yusuf Mohamed Mohamed Abdel Wahab Al-Sibai (يوسف السباعي; June 17, 1917 – February 18, 1978), was an Egyptian writer and minister.
+Yusuf Mohamed Mohamed Abdel Wahab Al-Sibai (يوسف السباعي; June 17, 1917 – February 18, 1978) was an Egyptian writer, soldier, and politician.

 Early life and education

 Sibai was born in 1919.
 He graduated at the Egyptian Military Academy in 1937.
 Since then, he assumed many positions, including teaching at the Egyptian Military Academy.

 In 1940, he taught at the Cavalry Corps in the Academy, and later became a professor of military history in 1943, and then in 1949 he was elected manager of the Military Museum.
 He later finally reached the rank of Brigadier General.

 Literary and journalistic positions

 Sibai was an Egyptian writer.
-He became the Minister of Culture in 1973 and remained in that position until he was assassinated in Cyprus on February 18, 1978, because of his support for President Sadat's initiative to make peace with Israel after the president's historical visit to Jerusalem in 1977.
+He became the Minister of Culture in 1973 and remained in that position until he was assassinated in Cyprus on February 18, 1978, because of his support for President Anwar Sadat's initiative to make peace with Israel after the president's visit to Jerusalem in 1977.
 He was also the chairman of the Al-Ahram establishment and the head of Egyptian Journalists Syndicate.
 He wrote 22 short stories and dozens of novels, the latest being Life Is A Moment in 1973.
-He was awarded the State Award in the Arts in 1973 and a large number of medals.
+He was awarded the State Award in the Arts in 1973 alongside numerous other decorations.

-Sibai was the chief editor of some Egyptian magazines, including Al Risala Al Jadida, Akher Saa and Al Musawar in addition to Al-Ahram newspaper.
+Sibai was the chief editor of some Egyptian magazines, including Al Risala Al Jadida, Akher Saa, Al Musawar, and Al-Ahram.
 He also served as the editor of Lotus magazine from its start in 1968 to his assassination in 1978.